Fashion Designer Resume Guide + Tips + Example

 Skills

-To create a skills section that catches the recruiter’s attention, be sure to include keywords from the fashion designer job description.
+To create a skills section that catches the recruiter’s attention, be sure to include keywords from fashion designer job descriptions.
 Then, create a bulleted list of hard skills, like your textile historical knowledge and applique experience, and soft skills, such as teamwork and creativity.
 If this is your first job in fashion, you can include transferable skills from other employment.

 Work history

-List it in reverse-chronological order and add the company names, locations and dates of employment.
 For every job, include a bulleted list of three measurable accomplishments, like leading creative teams for national retailers, supporting and assisting an awarded designer and amount of developed new products for a local business.

-If this is your first job, you can include other relevant work experience, like volunteer experiences, community services, professional projects and more.
+For example, “Designed and developed a successful women’s apparel collection for XYZ fashion brand, resulting in a 20% increase in sales and positive customer feedback.”If this is your first job, you can include other relevant work experience, like volunteer experiences, community services, professional projects and more.

 Education

-See why My Perfect Resume is a 5-star resume builder
+See why MyPerfectResume is a 5-star resume builder

 Action words for a stand-out fashion designer resume